Collinformatics/MOCHA/README.md

 Input data must be in a text file, with 1 substrate per line.

-- For an example of a correctly formatted file, see: exampleData.txt
+- For an example of a correctly formatted file, refer to: exampleData.txt

 # Install Modules: